What is 97162 CPT Code: Billing, Documentation & Reimbursement Guide (2026)

 An older adult struggling with both gait instability and muscle weakness

-In each of these examples, the patient’s presentation requires thoughtful analysis and adaptation, making CPT code 97162 the right billing choice.
+In each of these examples, the patient’s presentation requires thoughtful analysis and adaptation, making CPT code 97162 the right Medical billing choice.

 What Documentation Is Required for CPT Code 97162